 “Nowadays, especially after the traffic has gone down in the street Na Valech, it is one of the most luxurious housing areas in Prague.
 Also, it has great accessibility – the metro station Hradčanská is right around the corner,” said Ryska.

 Stockarova dvojvila, Na baště sv.
 Tomáše 5-7

-The double villa with a beautiful view of Letenské sady was designed by architect Rudolf Stockar, who had it built for him and his brother between 1910 and 1911.
+The double villa with a beautiful view of Letenské sady was designed by architect Rudolf Stockar, who built for him and his brother between 1910 and 1911.
 Stockar was the initiator of the building of the residential area on the bastions.

 Kramářova vila, Gogolova 1